CARDIJN COLLEGE

 College Musical

-Beginning in 2025, the College will stage a bi-annual Musical, bringing together Drama, Music, and Dance in a vibrant and collaborative performance.
+The College stages a bi-annual Musical, bringing together Drama, Music, and Dance in a vibrant and collaborative performance.
+The next Musical will be held in 2027.
 For more details, please visit the Arts page.

 R – 9